-This course provides applied instruction using computer systems and Microsoft Office suite application software within the business environment.
+Prerequisite: MATH-108 or an appropriate score on a placement test: COMPASS Algebra 50, ACT Math 21, or SAT Math 500 and Microsoft Office suite application software within the business environment.
 The course includes both lecture and hands-on learning and emphasizes practical concepts of file management; the creation of documents using word processing, spreadsheets, databases, and presentation software; use of the Internet to access and retrieve data; and how various software components work together efficiently and effectively.
 This course is based on hardware and software that uses the Windows operating system.